 Oregon's Heat Smart Program

-If you’re buying or selling a home with a woodstove or fireplace insert in Oregon, you must ensure it was certified to meet emissions performance standards at the time of manufacture.
+If you're buying or selling a home with a wood stove or fireplace insert in Oregon, you must ensure it was certified to meet emissions performance standards at the time of manufacture.
 If it was not certified, state law requires it to be removed, destroyed and disposed of when a home is sold.
 The home buyer or seller must report to DEQ that the stove or insert was decommissioned.
-Scroll down to access the online form for notifying DEQ when an uncertified device has been decommissioned.

-Click on the appropriate button below to fill out the electronic notification form.
-You’ll need your tax lot number and disposal receipt to complete the online notification form.
-Once you've completed the online form, you’ll immediately receive a confirmation number from DEQ.
-Retain the confirmation for your records as documentation that you’ve met the removal, destruction and disposal requirements for uncertified woodstoves and fireplace inserts.
+Click on the appropriate button above to fill out the electronic notification form.
+You'll need your tax lot number and disposal receipt to complete the online notification form.
+Once you've completed the online form, you'll immediately receive a confirmation number from DEQ.
+Retain the confirmation for your records as documentation that you've met the removal, destruction and disposal requirements for uncertified wood stoves and fireplace inserts.